LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

 Portability
 %%%%%%%%%%%%%%%%

-Adherence to the GPU porting guidelines generally result in code that will compile and run on multiple backends.
+Adherence to the GPU porting guidelines generally results in code that will compile and run on multiple backends.
 However, backends such as CUDA require additional guidelines.

 Do not use generic lambda functions (auto parameters) with ``axom::for_all``